weaveVM/substrate-archiver/README.md

 </p>

 ## About
-WeaveVM Archiver is an ETL archive pipeline for EVM networks.
+Substrate Archiver is an ETL archive pipeline for [Substrate](https://substrate.io/) networks.
 It's the simplest way to interface with WeaveVM's permanent data feature without smart contract redeployments.
+Check [WeaveVM Archiver](https://github.com/weaveVM/wvm-archiver) for EVM networks archive pipeline.

 ### WeaveVM Archiver Usage

-WeaveVM Archiver is the ideal choice if you want to:
+Substrate Archiver is the ideal choice if you want to:

 - Interface with WeaveVM's permanent data settlement and high-throughput DA
 - Maintain your current data settlement or DA architecture